maikelbos0/VDT/jquery-datagridview/README.md

 * `.datagridview-row-selecting` gets added to rows when a user is selecting (with mouse down)
 * `.datagridview-row-selected` gets added to rows that are currently selected
 * `.datagridview-row > div` can be used to access cells in the data rows
+* `.datagridview-cell-sorted` are the cells in the column that's currently sorted
+* `.datagridview-total-row` is the totals row inside the body
 * `.datagridview-footer` is the container for the footer (paging) elements
 * `.datagridview-footer-element` are the containers for each separate footer (paging) plugin